macsbio/efmviz/README.md

 This flexible workflow seamlessly integrates the existing toolboxes [COBRA (COnstraint-Based Reconstruction and Analysis Toolbox)](https://github.com/opencobra/cobratoolbox/) or [RAVEN (Reconstruction, Analysis and Visualization of Metabolic Networks)](https://github.com/SysBioChalmers/RAVEN) with [Cytoscape](https://cytoscape.org/), an open-source network visualization tool.
 Network manipulations in Cytoscape is carried out using the R environment with the  [RCy3](https://github.com/cytoscape/RCy3) library.
 [TreeEFM](https://academic.oup.com/bioinformatics/article/31/6/897/214785) has been used for EFM generation.
 Two use cases of the workflow are demonstrated using two genome-scale models, (1) iAF1260 (*E. coli*) and (2) Recon 2.2 (human).
 Currently, the workflow using COBRA toolbox is available here.

+This workflow is described in the study "An integrative workflow to visualize Elementary Flux Modes in genome-scale metabolic models" (Under preparation)

 ## Dependencies and Installation
 Please follow the detailed instructions on the following pages for installation
 - [COBRA](https://github.com/opencobra/cobratoolbox/)